pulp/pulp/docs/sphinx/rest-api/consumer/profile.rst

 | :response_list:`_`

 * :response_code:`200,regardless of whether any profiles exist`
-* :response_code:`404,if the consumer does not exists`
+* :response_code:`404,if the consumer does not exist`

-| :return:`a list of database representations of unit profiles`
+| :return:`a list of unit profile objects or an empty list of none exist`

 :sample_response:`200` ::